davidhertz7/VoltMart_Exploratory_Analysis/README.md

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Sales Pea** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.